 Medicaid application information covers all the members of the household who are in need of health insurance and who are listed on the applicant’s federal tax returns.
 You can download our free guide to learn more about acceptable forms of documentation for a Medicaid application.

 Information Not Required on South Carolina Medicaid Applications

 A South Carolina Medicaid application gathers the necessary information in order for the health services office to make a fair and accurate determination of eligibility.
 However, there are certain pieces of information that are not necessary for eligibility.
 For example, a Medicaid application form will not require information pertaining to one’s criminal history or even credit history.
 This type of personal information may influence other government programs, but it is not necessary for Medicaid.
 In addition, information will not be required for other household members, as long as these members file taxes separately and are not seeking Medicaid assistance.
 Applying for Medicaid in SC focuses primarily on establishing a profile for those who require health insurance along with the applicant, and those who are dependents of the applicant.

-Steps to Take After a Medicaid Application Denial in South Carolina
+Learn the Steps to Take After a Medicaid Application Denial in South Carolina

 Once an applicant completes and submits a Medicaid application form in South Carolina, he or she will be notified whether they are approved or denied Medicaid coverage benefits.
 If an application for Medicaid is denied, then an applicant will have the right to appeal the decision.
 All applicants who apply for Medicaid in SC have the chance to a fair hearing in order to revive the decision for eligibility.
 An appeal request will need to be made within a specific timeframe as noted on the denial letter.
 Any requests for an appeal outside of the specified timeframe will be denied a chance to review.
 Applicants who wish to learn more about the appeal process can find a detailed description of next steps on the issued denial letter.